 “The social infrastructure related to organizations like ours are prone to be a target of cyberattacks.
 We also have a large amount of customer data to protect.
 For these reasons, we felt the urgent need to reduce both risks of data losses caused by targeted cyberattacks and risks that could be exploited as stepping stones to attacks, so we moved to strengthen our countermeasures against targeted email.”

 "Cloud App Security reliably catches even unknown threats that are difficult to detect with Office 365.
-It reminds us of the power of multilayered defense."
+It reminds us of the power of multilayered defence."

 Head of PR and Information Group,